ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lectures/lect02.md

 '''
 ''' Indexing strings and substrings
     - In a string, we can extract certain pieces from it.
-    - This is also known as "parsing" a string
+    - This is also known as "slicing" a string
     - Positions in a string start at index 0

 schoolName = "UCSB"